zentrum-lexikographie/dwdsmor/README.md

 _SFST/SMOR/DWDS-based German morphology_

-This project aims at developing a component for **morphological analysis of German word forms** mainly for **segmenting morphologically complex words** and for **lemmatisation**.
+This project provides a component for the morphological analysis of word forms and for the generation of paradigms of lexical words in written German.
 To this end we adopt:

 1. [SFST](https://www.cis.uni-muenchen.de/~schmid/tools/SFST/), a C++ library
    and toolbox for finite-state transducers (FSTs),